Awards Policy

 Selection Panel — Made up of the President and the two previous winners

-Nominations — members should have the option to be able to nominate a person(s) for the Award which the Selection Panel can consider.
-Note – nominations have to be in by the May committee meeting.
+Nominations—Members should have the option to nominate a person(s) for the Award, which the Selection Panel can consider.
+Note that nominations have to be made by the May committee meeting.

-When awarded — Following the year in which it is won and at a social function during the season as happened for the Ian Ryan Award.
+When awarded — Following the year it is won and at a social function during the season, as happened for the Ian Ryan Award.

 Note — previous Ian Ryan Award recipients will be eligible.